Margaret of Nevers: Early life

 Born in late 1393, Margaret was the eldest child and the first of six daughters of John the Fearless and Margaret of Bavaria.
 Her father was, at the time, Count of Nevers and heir apparent to the Duchy of Burgundy ruled by his father, Philip the Bold.
-On 9 July 1394, Duke Philip and his mentally unstable nephew, King Charles VI of France, agreed that the former's first grandchild would marry the latter's son and heir apparent, Dauphin Charles.
+On 9 July 1394, Duke Philip and his mentally unstable nephew, King Charles VI of France, agreed that the former's first grand daughter would marry the latter's son and heir apparent, the Dauphin Charles de France, who was two years old at the time and would die before his father in 1401.
 Following their formal betrothal in January 1396, Margaret was known as "madame la dauphine".
 She and her sisters, described by a contemporary as "plain as owls", grew up in an "affectionate family atmosphere" in the ducal residences of Burgundy, and were close to their paternal grandmother, Countess Margaret III of Flanders.

 First marriage

-The death of her eight-year-old fiancé in early 1401 forced Margaret's grandfather and Charles' mother, Isabeau of Bavaria, to arrange a new union in the wake of Armagnac–Burgundian Civil War.
+The death of her eight-year-old fiancé in early 1401 forced Margaret's grandfather and Charles' mother, Queen Isabeau of Bavaria, to arrange a new union in the wake of Armagnac–Burgundian Civil War.
 In Paris in May 1403, it was agreed that Margaret would marry the new Dauphin of France, Duke Louis of Guyenne.
 A double marriage took place at the end of August 1404, as part of Philip the Bold's efforts to maintain a close relationship with France by ensuring that the next Queen of France would be his granddaughter.
-Margaret married Dauphin Louis, while her only brother, Philip the Good, married Louis' sister Michelle.
+Margaret married Dauphin Louis, while her only brother, Philip the Good, Count of Charolais, heir to the Duchy of Burgundy, married Louis' sister Michelle.
 Philip the Bold did not live long enough to see his grandchildren's marriages consummated.
 He died in 1404, and was succeeded by Margaret's father.
 The French Italian author Christine de Pizan dedicated The Treasure of the City of Ladies to the young Dauphine, in which she advised her about what she had to learn and how she should behave; the manuscript may have even been commissioned by the Dauphine's father.

 It was not until June 1409 that the marriages were consummated, according to Jean Juvénal des Ursins, after which Margaret moved to the court of her mother-in-law.
 Margaret soon became a pawn in the struggle between two belligerent fractions, the Armagnacs and the Burgundians, who aspired to control her husband.
-Their childless marriage ended with Louis' death in 1415.
+Their childless marriage ended with Louis' death because of dysentery in 1415.
 The young widow was rescued with some difficulty from Armagnac-controlled Paris.
 She then returned to Burgundy, living there for a few years with her unmarried sisters alongside their mother.
 Upon their father's assassination in 1419, Philip the Good became Duke of Burgundy.